JasperFx/marten/docs/documents/indexing/ignore-indexes.md

 # Ignore Indexes

-Any custom index on a Marten defined document table added outside of Marten can potentically cause issues with Marten schema migration detection and delta computation.
+Any custom index on a Marten defined document table added outside of Marten can potentially cause issues with Marten schema migration detection and delta computation.
 Marten provides a mechanism to ignore those indexes using `IgnoreIndex(string indexName)`.

 <!-- snippet: sample_IgnoreIndex -->
 <a id='snippet-sample_ignoreindex'></a>